 In a short career that only spanned two decades, Raja Mehdi Ali Khan left behind a treasure trove of film songs, poems and Urdu stories.

-Raja Mehdi Ali Khan was born in 1928 in Karimabad, Jhelum district in present-day Pakistan.
+Raja Mehdi Ali Khan was born on 23 September, 1915 in Karimabad, Jhelum district in present-day Pakistan.
 His father is said to have passed away when he was only four years old.
 Raja Mehdi’s early tutoring was handled by his mother Hebay Sahiba, who was the sister of Maulana Zakir Khan, noted as the father of Urdu journalism in Pakistan.
 Allama Iqbal, known more widely as Sir Mohd Iqbal, was also a family friend.
 Growing up in an environment suffused with literature and poetry, the young Raja Mehdi gained a cultivated interest in the literary arts.

 While he was working in All India Radio in Delhi in the 1940s, Raja Mehdi was invited to join the Hindi film world in Bombay by his friend Sadat Hasan Manto, who already had an active career in the industry at the time.
 Raja Mehdi started off in the industry as a dialogue writer, and also appeared in a small role in the Ashok Kumar starrer Eight Days/ Aath Din (1946), which happened to be S.D.
 Burman’s debut as a music director.